pksilen/memory-cache-node/README.md

 Below example destroys the memory cache and it **should not be used** after that.
 It clears the memory cache and also removes the timer for checking expired items.
 **NOTE!
 You should NEVER use a destroyed cache again!**
+You should destroy your memory cache if it is not used in your application anymore.

 ```ts
 import { MemoryCache } from 'memory-cache-node';